Prince: Title in non-European traditions and languages

 The below is essentially the story of European, Christian dynasties and other nobility, also 'exported' to their colonial and other overseas territories and otherwise adopted by rather westernized societies elsewhere (e.g. Haiti).

 Applying these essentially western concepts, and terminology, to other cultures even when they don't do so, is common but in many respects rather dubious.
 Different (historical, religious...) backgrounds have also begot significantly different dynastic and nobiliary systems, which are poorly represented by the 'closest' western analogy.

 It therefore makes sense to treat these per civilization.

-Prince 'Abdul Mateen of Brunei, holds the title of Pengiran Muda (Prince) as he's the son of Sultan Hassanal Bolkiah.
+Prince 'Abdul Mateen of Brunei, holds the title of Pengiran Muda (Prince) as he is the son of Sultan Hassanal Bolkiah.

 Brunei

 It's crucial to use the proper title while speaking to members of the royal family because Brunei is an absolute monarchy, and inappropriate use might be uncomfortable.
 The heir apparent and crown prince, styled as Duli Yang Teramat Mulia Paduka Seri (His Royal Highness), is officially known as Pengiran Muda Mahkota (Crown Prince); A blood prince is officially known as Pengiran Muda (Prince); their names are styled differently: If they do not have additional titles, the Sultan's sons are addressed as Duli Yang Teramat Mulia Paduka Seri (His Royal Highness); The Pengiran Muda Mahkota's sons are addressed as Yang Teramat Mulia (His Royal Highness).